 Stroll in the park

-Covering 52ha on the conner of Lac Long Quan and Hoa Binh Street, Dam Sen Park is composed of various areas.
-There is an area for entertainment, including a central flower garden, water fountains, pine tree hills, a rose garden, a prehistoric valley, a fun house, a ball game centre, electronic game, and make-up rooms.
-There is also an area for camping, a lake offering many aquatic activities and a large scaled water park which is convenient not only for city dwellers, but also tourists to come and enjoy here.
+garden, water fountains, pine tree hills, a rose garden, a prehistoric valley, a fun house, a ball game centre, electronic games, and make-up rooms.
+There is also a camping area, a lake offering many aquatic activities, and a large-scale water park, convenient not only for city dwellers but also for tourists.

 Listen to live music

-Have fun on backpacker area
+Have fun on the backpacker area

 Explore the life and cuisine of Chinatown

-Enjoy traditional show
+Enjoy a traditional show

-- A O Show is a dazzling theatrical display that is a part bamboo circus, part dance spectacle, and a wholly thrilling treat for the senses.
+A O Show is a dazzling theatrical display that is a part bamboo circus, part dance spectacle, and a wholly thrilling treat for the senses.
 The A O Show is an ode to the charming beauty and cultural richness of Vietnamese country life, which stands in stark contrast to the city’s rapid urbanisation.
-The show is set to “live” music inspired by traditional Southern Vietnamese folk songs; such songs evoke the memories of those who toiled on the lands and rivers in the Mekong Delta region.
-You can book a ticket and join a show at the Operate House – 07 Cong Truong Lam Sơn, Ben Nghe Ward, District 1.

 Shopping in Ho Chi Minh